 (iv) Identification of the relevant scenarios within the boundary conditions and management method used to select scenarios and validation tool chosen.

-(v) Wrong decision making process for the performance of the dynamic driving tasks (including e.g. emergency manoeuvres), for the interaction with other road users and in compliance with traffic rules
+(v) Wrong decision making process for the performance of the dynamic driving tasks (e.g., emergency manoeuvres), for the interaction with other road users and in compliance with traffic rules

-(vi) Reasonably foreseeable misuse by the driver (including e.g. driver availability recognition system and an explanation on how the availability criteria were established), mistakes or misunderstanding by the driver (e.g. unintentional override) and intentional tampering of the system.
+(vi) Reasonably foreseeable misuse by the driver (e.g., driver availability recognition system and an explanation on how the availability criteria were established), mistakes or misunderstanding by the driver (e.g. unintentional override) and intentional tampering of the system.

 (viii) Cyber-attacks having an impact on the safety of the vehicle (can be done through the analysis done under the UN Regulation on cyber security No XX).